Vyral/dean-aguilar-blog/_posts/2017-03-20-supporting-our-veterans-on-the-american-dream-show.md

 ---
 layout: post
-title: My Latest Appearance on “The American Dream”
+title: 'Supporting our Veterans on "The American Dream" Show'
 tags:
   - Real Estate
 excerpt: I made another appearance on “The American Dream” recently that I wanted to share with you.